Small Meals and Snacks

 • Soak overnight in milk.

 If you are getting treatment for cancer and losing weight without trying, there are many ways to add calories to your diet.
-Let your provider know right away if you are losing weight.
+Tell your provider right away if you are losing weight.
 They will talk with you about how to add calories and can have you talk with a registered dietician (RD).